NarendraYanda/capstone-project/README_Week1.md

 - **tabula-py**: Extract tables from PDF documents.
 - **NLTK**: Tokenization, stopword removal, and lemmatization.
 - **SpaCy**: Named Entity Recognition (NER) using pre-trained models.

-## How to Contribute
-Feel free to open issues or pull requests to improve the pipeline.
-Contributions for adding support for other document formats or enhancing the preprocessing steps are welcome.

-## License
-This project is licensed under the MIT License.